 Arvada Police convened a Youth Advisory Committee in May 2017, comprised of students from Arvada high schools and asked them what they were most interested in knowing about.
 Students met in person and then provided feedback via email chats throughout the summer.
 The content on the site is a direct result of these conversations.

-“Our goal in creating this site was to provide important information to teens based on what they were telling us,” said Deputy Chief Link Strate, who oversaw the project.
+“Our goal in creating this site was to provide important information to teens based on what they were telling us,” said Chief Link Strate, who oversaw the project.

 “We have seen printed versions of teen guides, but felt they lacked the critical piece of two-way communication,”Strate continued.
 “This site is built with two-way communication tools throughout each category.”